bastien34/rdt_tools/src/README.md

 # Time-Code Manager Project

-This dev is merely started but it already taught precious things amidst wich...
+This dev is barely started but it already taught precious things amidst wich...

 - install a ```zip``` instead of a ```oxt```, it eases manipulation.